 For current information on drought conditions, see the Department of Ecology's webpages on 2010 Drought Preparation, Water Supply Information and Water Conservation, which provide information and links to information on the water supply forecasts, current conditions, water conservation measures, and on historic droughts.

 MRSC's Water Conservation pages provide links to water conservation information for Washington local governments.
-For comments or additions to this page, contact Lynne De Merritt, Senior Research Consultant, at firstname.lastname@example.org or (206) 625-1300.
+For comments or additions to this page, contact Lynne De Merritt, Senior Research Consultant, or call (206) 625-1300.